department-of-veterans-affairs/vagov-content/pages/education/choosing-a-school.md

 [Watch the video](https://www.youtube.com/watch?v=Z1ttkv9oRI4).
 - Read our “Factors to Consider When Choosing a School” guide to using the GI Bill.<br>
 [Download the guide](https://www.benefits.va.gov/gibill/docs/factsheets/choosing_a_school.pdf).
-- Visit the Consumer Financial Protection Bureau's “Paying for College” website for tools and resources to help make smart decisions about financing your college education.<br>
+- Visit the Consumer Financial Protection Bureau's “Paying for College” website for tools and resources to help you make smart decisions about financing your college education.<br>
 [Visit the "Paying for College" website](https://www.consumerfinance.gov/paying-for-college/).
 - Go to the U.S. Department of Education's  “College Scorecard” website to compare schools by programs, degrees, location, and size.
-And find out the average annual cost, graduation rate, alumni salary information, and more for the schools you're considering.<br>
+And get more information about the schools you're considering, like the average annual cost, graduation rate, and average salaries of school alumni.<br>
 [Visit the "College Scorecard" website](https://collegescorecard.ed.gov/).
 - Visit the Federal Trade Commission's consumer website for helpful tips and information on managing money, credit, and debt.<br>
 [Visit the Federal Trade Commission's website](https://www.consumer.ftc.gov).